 What a different place our world will be if we felt supported, connected and respected as we welcomed ourselves to the next stage of life!

 The seeds of this dream had been swirling for some years before finding a place to land.
-The Nest was officially registered as Community Interest company in October 2019 by Hazel Acland, Jodie Wilkerson and Nancy Osborne.
+The Nest was officially registered as Community Interest Company in October 2019 by Hazel Acland, Jodie Wilkerson and Nancy Osborne.
 Together they launched their first project in March 2020 just as the covid-19 pandemic was sweeping the world.
 Those plans quickly adapted to this new reality and became a weekly online wellbeing group to bring together pregnant and birthing people in the Exeter and East Devon area.
-The group is still running to this day.
-We will be growing in 2021 – we have big dreams!
+The group has evolved to create a perinatal peer support network, training mums to support other mums through matrescence.
+The Nest has grown in other areas as well – starting to deliver services around menstruation and menopause support, with much more planning in the pipeline!